Christianity and Literature Study Group Annual Conference

-The Christianity and Literature Study Group invites proposals for papers and sessions on any aspect of Christianity and literature for its annual Conference at the 2017 Congress in Toronto.
-We welcome a range of critical approaches and topics, including pedagogy and creative writing.
-In addition to poetry and fiction, papers and sessions this year might consider fantasy or theatre or multimedia genres.
-We would also welcome topics inspired by the centenary of Vimy Ridge and the 150th anniversary of Confederation, such as a session on war, trauma, and healing, or the role Christianity has played in the development of Canadian Literature.
-We are also featuring a roundtable on pedagogy (see below).
+The Christianity and Literature Study Group invites proposals for papers and sessions on any aspect of Christianity and literature for its annual Conference at the 2018 Congress in Regina.
+We welcome a range of critical approaches and topics, including pedagogy and creative writing, and a range of genres, including theatre or multimedia genres.
+This year we are also featuring three member-organized sessions and our now-annual roundtable on pedagogy.
+We warmly welcome new members and of course all participants from ACCUTE are welcome to attend our sessions.

-Following the guidelines on the ACCUTE website, paper proposers should send a 300-500 word proposal (with no identifying marks), a 100 word abstract, a 50 word biographical statement, and the submitter information form, to email@example.com or to firstname.lastname@example.org no later than 18 November 2016.
-Proposal submission forms will be available on the ACCUTE website.
+Following the guidelines on the ACCUTE website, paper proposers should send a 300-500 word proposal (with no identifying marks), a 100 word abstract, a 50 word biographical statement, and the submitter information form, to firstname.lastname@example.org or to email@example.com no later than 20 November 2017.
+Proposal submission forms are available on the ACCUTE website at https://accute.ca/accute-conference/general-call-submission-form/ .
 All CLSG proposals are sent to a minimum of two readers on a blind referee basis, and acceptance is confirmed usually by mid-January.

 Proposals for papers in the general pool should be sent to either Deborah or Katherine at the addresses or emails below: